Fablestarexpanse/PromptWaffle/README.md

 - ⭐ **Star the repository** on GitHub
 - 🐛 **Report bugs** and suggest features
 - 📢 **Share** PromptWaffel with other creators

-## Roadmap

-Planned features for upcoming releases of PromptWaffle:

-### Visual Feedback and Workflow

-- [x] Allow users to set a custom image folder (e.g., ComfyUI or other AI output) to auto-display the most recent image inside the prompt writer for real-time visual reference.

-### Prompt Intelligence

-- [ ] Track which LoRAs are used per prompt and display them inline.
-- [ ] Add LoRA selection and insertion tools directly to the prompt builder.
-- [ ] Add image metadata extraction for AI-generated images (e.g., LoRA, CFG, seed, model).
-- [ ] Implement prompt metadata extraction from image files.

-### Snippet and Board System

-- [ ] Expand nesting options for snippets and board elements.
-- [ ] Enable drag-and-drop reordering of nested components.
-- [ ] Improve UI clarity when working with deeply nested structures.

-### Export and Integration

-- [ ] Add more export options (e.g., Midjourney, ComfyUI, Flux, clipboard JSON).
-- [ ] Define export presets for different AI platforms.

-### User Experience and UI

-- [ ] Clean up the overall UI for better readability and structure.
-- [ ] Refine layout and theming for a more focused editing experience.

----

-This roadmap will evolve over time.
-Feedback and feature suggestions are welcome.

----

-_PromptWaffel - Making AI prompt creation more organized, visual, and efficient._